 MANAGE CARD FORMATS

-Click the MANAGE CARD FORMATS button to view the available card formats.
+Click the MANAGE CARD FORMATS button to view and manage the card formats that have already been set up.

 Click the + icon in the lower right to add an additional card format to the existing listed card formats.
 The Add Card Format screen is displayed.